kadamwhite/civil-footnotes/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Create footnotes using a simple, easy-to-read syntax.
-Based on ‘WP-Footnotes’, a plugin by Simon Elvery, and Daring Fireball’s footnotes.

 == Description ==

-# “Civil Footnotes is kickass.
-Works like a charm.” #
-—Daniel Ignacio

 Civil Footnotes is a WordPress plugin for adding footnotes on your blog.
-Civil Footnotes parses your posts for notes wrapped in ((double parenthesis)), which are then reformatted as Daring Fireball-style footnotes.
+Civil Footnotes parses your posts for notes wrapped in ((double parenthesis)), then extracts that parenthesized text into a footnote list at the end of the post.

-There are many solutions for footnotes on WordPress blogs, but Civil Footnotes stands above the rest.
-Most importantly, the syntax for creating notes is simple and very readable as plain text.
-The syntax works peacefully alongside Markdown.
+There are many solutions for managing footnotes within your WordPress website, but Civil Footnotes distinguishes itself from the rest with a simple, readable plain text syntax that works whether you're using the WordPress block editor, a Markdown editor, or the classic editor plugin.

 The majority of Civil Footnotes’s formatting is taken from Daring Fireball, which first debuted this style of footnotes [in 2005](http://daringfireball.net/2005/07/footnotes).
 The key difference is the addition of a `title` attribute to the footnote reference in the text.
 One need only hover their cursor over the reference number to read the note, eliminating two mouse clicks.
 For more information, visit [the plugin page](https://defomicron.net/projects/civil_footnotes) on the author’s website.

 Civil Footnotes is based on [‘WP-Footnotes’](http://wordpress.org/extend/plugins/wp-footnotes/), a WordPress plugin by [Simon Elvery](http://elvery.net).
+It was originally created by [Austin Sweeney](https://defomicron.net/) and is currently maintained by [K. Adam White](https://www.kadamwhite.com).

 == Installation ==